 Call your phone company and ask for their nuisance or malicious calls team.

 If the caller is making threats to you or your family and you think they're real and immediate, call 999 and ask for the police.

-If you don't think the threats are immediate, call your local police station by dialling 101 from any landline or mobile phone).
+If you do not think the threats are immediate, call your local police station by dialling 101 from any landline or mobile phone).

 Thanks for your feedback